Multi-pathogen situational assessment and forecasting of respiratory disease in Aotearoa New Zealand: Results

 \subsection{Overall epidemic trends}

 SARS-CoV-2 cases began increasing in New Zealand from April 2025 (Figure \ref{fig:case-trends-overview}).
-Cases increased until late-June/early-July when a peak in modelled cases was reached (approximately 28 cases per day).
+Cases increased until late-June/early-July when a peak in modelled cases {\hl (i.e. the expected number of daily cases excluding day-of-the-week effects)} was reached (approximately 28 cases per day).
 Cases decreased for approximately two weeks before stabilising, following a small resurgence in the epidemic growth rate from mid-July.
 SARS-CoV-2 cases were then stable until mid-August, before declining until the end of the study period (October).
 SARS-CoV-2 hospitalisations exhibited broadly similar temporal dynamics to SARS-CoV-2 cases (Figure \ref{fig:hosp-trends-overview}).
 The rise in SARS-CoV-2 case and hospitalisations coincided with an increase in the proportion of genomically sequenced cases that were due to the NB.1.8.1 lineage, which increased from low levels in early May to around 90\% by the end of July \cite{phf_covid_genomics_report62}.
 This introduction of a new variant with a transmission advantage over established variants potentially contributed to overall growth in SARS-CoV-2 epidemic activity.

 There were two peaks in influenza hospitalisations over the course of the season: one in late-June; and one in mid-September.
 There was only one peak in RSV hospitalisations, occurring in early-July.
-It is not clear when the modelled daily number of influenza and RSV hospitalisations began increasing due to the low daily numbers of outcomes in these time series and resulting high level of uncertainty estimated by the statistical smoothing model.
+It is not clear when the modelled daily number of influenza and RSV hospitalisations began increasing {\hl(i.e. growth rate greater than 0)} due to the low daily numbers of outcomes in these time series and resulting high level of uncertainty estimated by the statistical smoothing model {\hl for the time when the growth rate became positive}. {\hl Modelled trends in influenza and RSV hospitalisations were sensitive to the assumed prior distribution for the parameter controlling the smoothness of the second-order random-walk, $\tau$.
+When the mean of the prior distribution for $\tau$ was greater (i.e., less smooth), the model estimated sharper changes in the growth rate and wider credible intervals (see Supplementary Figure S1).}